rmsk2/f256_dcopy/README.md

 Use the provided `makefile` to build the program as a `.pgz` file which can be started through `pexec`.
 You will need `64tass` and a `python3` interpreter in your path for the `makefile` to work.

+# Building dcopy

+You will need `64tass`, GNU make and a python3 interpreter on your machine in order to build `dcopy`.
+The default target in the `makefile` can be built by simply executing `make`.
+This will create the binary `dcopy.pgz` in the project directory.
+The binary then has to be copied to the internal SD card of your Foenix.

 # Usage on the F256

-Start the program via `pexec`, i.e enter `/- dcopy.pgz` at the BASIC prompt. `dcopy` uses a simple user interface which allows you to enter the drive number and file name of the file to copy *from*  and the same information of the file to copy *to*.
+`dcopy` uses a simple user interface which allows you to enter the drive number and file name of the file to copy *from*  and the same information of the file to copy *to*.
 While copying a dot is drawn on the screen for each block that has been copied.
 Valid drive numbers are 0, 1, 2 and S, where S is to be used when a file transfer via RS-232 is desired.

 Entering information can be aborted by simply entering an empty string into any of the text entry boxes.
-When you press `Control+c` or the `RUN/STOP` key `dcopy` executes a soft reset which brings up the BASIC prompt again.
+When you press `Control+c` or the `RUN/STOP` key `dcopy` exits to BASIC.

+## Run the pgz

+Start the program which is stored on your internal SD card via `pexec`, i.e enter `/- dcopy` at the BASIC prompt.

+## Run from flash

+Alternatively you can store `dcopy` in the nonvolatile flash memory of you Foenix.
+In order to do that connect your development machine to the USB debug port, check that the `PORT` variable in the `makefile` matches the COM port you use and then call `make flash`.
+The `makefile` will build all binaries and write the progam binary to flash block $09.
+If this works you can now start `dcopy` from flash memory using the command `/dcopy` at the BASIC or DOS prompt.

 # Usage on your PC